 As communities move to remote learning, we can also continue developing valuable employability skills through virtual work-based learning.

-As part of our Illinois Work-based Learning Innovation Network (I-WIN) initiative, this resource page is designed for secondary and postsecondary educators incorporating work-based learning in their curriculum.
+This resource page is designed for secondary and postsecondary educators incorporating work-based learning in their curriculum.
 Resources include:

 - Fundamentals of Work-Based Learning

 - Virtual Work-Based Learning Resources, Models, and Activities for experiences across the continuum

 - Introduction to the Illinois Work-Based Learning Innovation Network (I-WIN)

 Have a resource, model, or activity to share?

 Work-Based Learning Fundamentals

 The competencies set forth in this document were developed through an iterative process involving public-private steering committees established pursuant to the Postsecondary and Workforce Readiness (PWR) Act in order to implement College and Career Pathway Endorsements.